CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 -

-Return to the "Pipelines" interface by clicking on Open Blue Ocean:
+Return to the Pipelines interface by selecting Open Blue Ocean:

 Setting up a second Pipeline